How to Store Solar Energy at Home

 If you’re considering using a solar battery in your home, here are a few fast facts to keep in mind:

-• Rapid growth: Solar battery installations are seeing rapid growth, with the total number of installations growing 50% from 2019 to 2020
+- Rapid growth: Solar battery installations are growing rapidly, with the total number of installations growing 50% from 2019 to 2020.

-• Smart panels: As with any energy storage option, solar batteries have their limits.
-You’ll need to specify which rooms the solar battery provides energy for unless you pair your solar batteries with a smart panel that lets you seamlessly oversee your home’s distribution of electricity.
+- Smart panels: As with any energy storage option, solar batteries have limits.
+Unless you pair your solar batteries with a smart panel that lets you seamlessly oversee your home’s electricity distribution, you’ll need to specify which rooms the solar battery provides energy for.

-A solar battery might be the perfect investment for you to make the most of your home’s solar power system.
-Install a solar battery and take advantage of cost savings and consistent energy whenever you need it.
+A solar battery might be the perfect investment for making the most of your home’s solar power system.
+Install a solar battery and enjoy cost savings and consistent energy whenever you need it.

-Solar energy storage capabilities have increased tenfold in recent years and some systems now have the ability to store energy for 18 years.
+Solar energy storage capabilities have increased tenfold in recent years, and some systems can now store energy for 18 years.
 Usually, most standard home batteries last about 1-5 days.

 What Is The Best Way To Store Solar Energy?